jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 Jon is currently seeking a **senior or staff-level role**, ideally focused on frontend specialization but open to staff positions that include cross-functional leadership expectations if well supported, ideally starting at senior with the opportunity to grow.
 He wants to focus on **frontend development** within a **small, cross-functional team** where he can contribute meaningfully to the user experience and shared tooling.

-He’s most excited by **mission-driven companies**, especially in areas like **EdTech, creativity support tools**, and any product that tangibly improves people’s lives or supports human potential.
+He's most excited by **mission-driven companies**, especially in areas like **EdTech, creativity support tools**, and any product that tangibly improves people's lives or supports human potential.
 He has a strong track record in educational software and is drawn to roles that further collective well-being or capability.

-While he prefers a **full-time role**, Jon is also open to **freelance or contract work** if it’s aligned with his interests and skills.
+While he prefers a **full-time role**, Jon is also open to **freelance or contract work** if it's aligned with his interests and skills.
 He is based in the **Salt Lake City area** and open to **local or fully remote opportunities**.

 His top priorities when choosing a role include:

-- Alignment with the company’s mission and values
+- Alignment with the company's mission and values
 - Healthy team culture and collaborative work style
 - Remote or hybrid flexibility
 - Fair and competitive compensation

 #### 🧭 Preferred Work Style & Ideal Role

 Jon thrives in small, cross-functional teams—especially where he can maintain a mix of autonomy and collaboration.
 While he enjoys the communication bandwidth of in-person work, remote flexibility is important for managing parenting responsibilities and his unique daily rhythm.
-A hybrid setup might be ideal, but he’s proven successful in fully remote and in-office roles alike.
+A hybrid setup might be ideal, but he's proven successful in fully remote and in-office roles alike.

 He prefers focused work blocks with minimal interruptions, allowing for deep concentration and creative problem solving.
 Asynchronous communication styles work well for him when paired with thoughtful documentation and clear goals.

-Jon’s best fit is in hands-on frontend development, especially when he has ownership over architecture, shared libraries, and UI component design.
+Jon's best fit is in hands-on frontend development, especially when he has ownership over architecture, shared libraries, and UI component design.
 He values roles where he can build tools that delight both users and fellow engineers, and enjoys mentoring junior developers as part of that process.
-He is open to leadership roles if they’re collaborative and well-supported, but his core passion is thoughtful, impactful building.
+He is open to leadership roles if they're collaborative and well-supported, but his core passion is thoughtful, impactful building.

 What Jon actively avoids: